JuliaMath/Primes.jl/README.md

 ## Usage

-At the moment, this repository just contains the following functions which have been duplicated from Base Julia:
+This repository contains some functions relating to prime numbers which have been duplicated from Base Julia, as well as new functions and improvements.

-    factor(n) -> Dict
+    factor(n) -> DataStructures.SortedDict

 > Compute the prime factorization of an integer `n`.
-Returns a dictionary.
+Returns a sorted dictionary.
 The keys of the dictionary correspond to the factors, and hence are of the same type as `n`.
 The value associated with each key indicates the number of times the factor appears in the factorization.
 > ```julia
 julia> factor(100) # == 2*2*5*5
-Dict{Int64,Int64} with 2 entries:
+DataStructures.SortedDict{Int64,Int64,Base.Order.ForwardOrdering} with 2 entries:
   2 => 2
   5 => 2
 > ```